Nicky Delmonico: Chicago White Sox

-On September 27, Delmonico hit a walk-off game winning 2-run home run against the Los Angeles Angels of Anaheim.
+On August 18, 2017, DelMonico hit an inside the park home run against the Texas Rangers.
+On September 27, Delmonico hit a walk-off game winning two-run home run against the Los Angeles Angels.
 The home run allowed the Minnesota Twins to clinch a playoff spot.

 After starting the 2019 season in the minor leagues, Delmonico suffered a torn labrum and underwent season-ending surgery on June 4.
 On June 10, 2019, Delmonico was released by the White Sox.

-On December 16, 2019, Delmonico signed a minor league contract to return to the Chicago White Sox and was invited to spring training.
+On December 16, 2019, Delmonico signed a minor league contract to return to the White Sox organization and was invited to spring training.
 Delmonico made the Opening Day roster for the White Sox in 2020.
+In 6 games for Chicago, he went 3–for–20 (.150) with three RBI.
 He was designated for assignment on August 28, 2020, following the acquisition of Jarrod Dyson.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

 Cincinnati Reds

 On February 3, 2021, Delmonico signed a minor league contract with the Cincinnati Reds organization and was invited to Spring Training.
 Delmonico slashed .221/.312/.382 in 19 games for the Triple-A Louisville Bats before he was released on June 1.